Aegizz/Public-Reflection/Reflection.md

 ### Backdoors and Vulnerabilities

-We noted four different vulnerabilities and one backdoor in this code.
+We noted four different vulnerabilities and one backdoor in our code.

   #### Vulnerability #1
   In server.cpp, there is an insecure string copy which can cause a stack overflow, luckily it is protected by the compiler.... except that the developer disabled stack protection and memory protection for debugging!!!
 Oh no!